STEVE INSKEEP, HOST:

 RENEE MONTAGNE, HOST:

 That book was about emigrants to England, but it including a dream featuring a character like the Prophet Muhammad.
 The book prompted Iran's leader to offer millions of dollars for the author's death.

 INSKEEP: We talked with Salman Rushdie about the memoir he's written about his years in hiding, and we'll hear most of that interview tomorrow.
 Let's get a taste today.
 We asked Rushdie about the violence of more recent years.

 INSKEEP: That's the author Salman Rushdie.
-We're going to talk with him about his new memoir of his life in hiding.
+We're going to talk with him more about his new memoir, of his life in hiding.
 That's coming up tomorrow.

-We're glad you're listening to this local public radio station which brings you MORNING EDITION.
+We're glad you're listening to this local public radio station, which brings you MORNING EDITION.
 You can continue following us throughout the day on social media.
 We're on Facebook.
 We're also on Twitter in many places, including these: @MORNINGEDITION and @NPRInskeep.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.